jakefoster954/FosdemExperimentation/README.md

  - `vale {{ FILENAME }}`
    - Run a vale scan on {{ FILENAME }}

-## MLC
+## Markup Lint Checker
-MLC stands for Markup link checker.
-It validates links in Markdown and HTML files in your solution.
+ Markup link checker (MLC) validates links in Markdown and HTML files in your solution.

 Documentation on MLC can be found [here](https://github.com/becheran/mlc?tab=readme-ov-file)